The Feller Property for Graphs: Introduction

-The second, and much less emphasized, way in which a space can be Feller is via rapid growth which forces heat to infinity quickly where it dissipates.
+The second, and much less emphasized, way in which a space can be Feller is via rapid growth which forces heat to infinity rapidly where it dissipates.
 This can already be seen in the work of Azencott \cite{Az} which characterizes the Feller property in the case of spherically symmetric or model manifolds and implies that if a model manifold is transient, then it is Feller.
 The analogue to model manifolds in the graph setting was recently developed and studied in \cite{KLW}.
 We prove a counterpart to Azencott's characterization following the approach given by Pigola and Setti though our result looks slightly different due to the presence of an arbitrary vertex measure, see Theorem \ref{model theorem} in Section \ref{s:graph}.
 In particular, all transient model graphs are Feller.

 The result on models allows us to give examples of graphs which are not Feller.
 These are spherically symmetric graphs for which the boundary of balls does not grow too rapidly and for which the measure decays.
 The decay of the measure accelerates the process sufficiently so that the bulk of it does not remain within a confined region, but the lack of boundary growth ensures that the heat does not dissipate at infinity either.
 As such, heat congregates at infinity and the graph is not Feller.
-In general, if the measure does not decay rapidly in all directions, then the graph is Feller, irrespective of the edge weights, see Theorem \ref{measure theorem}.
+In general, if the measure does not decay in at least one direction, then the graph is Feller, irrespective of the edge weights, see Proposition \ref{measure proposition}.
 In the case of models, this result can be strengthened to say that all model graphs of infinite measure are Feller, see Corollary \ref{model corollary}.

 We also prove a comparison theorem which states that if a general graph has stronger curvature growth than a model graph which is Feller, then the graph is Feller and if a general graph has weaker curvature growth than a model graph which is not Feller, then it is not Feller, see Theorem \ref{comparison_theorem} in Section \ref{s:graph}.
 We note that the comparisons are the opposite of what would be expected given similar comparison theorems for stochastic completeness and for the bottom of the spectrum \cite{KLW}.